vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 will borrow most of the OpenTelemetry to allow straightforward trace conversion to the newer Vector internal representation.
-Regarding `datadog_agent` source and `datadog_traces` sink the conversion to/from this newer trace representation will follow existing logic and ensure that standard usecases (like introducing Vector between the Datadog intake and the `trace agen`) do not signigicantly change the end-to-end behaviour.
+Regarding `datadog_agent` source and `datadog_traces` sink the conversion to/from this newer trace representation will follow existing logic and ensure that standard usecases (like introducing Vector between the Datadog intake and the `trace agent`) do not signigicantly change the end-to-end behaviour.
 Some top-level information (Like trace ID, trace-wide tags/metrics, the original format) are likely to be added to the internal trace representation for efficiency and convenience.
 Trace would not get native `VrlTarget` representation anymore, there is a bigger discussion there that should probably